Cocoi heron: Breeding

 Generation length in years has been estimated as 10.5 years, with a maximum longevity of 24.4 years.
 This heron is primarily non-migratory, but may move toward the equator during winter to seek warmer temperatures.

 The onset of the nesting season varies geographically.
 In Suriname, it begins in July; whereas it begins in August to November in Brazil and Argentina, October in Uruguay and November in the Buenos Aires region.
 The cocoi heron nests colonially in trees.
 The large, deep nest is constructed from branches and sticks with grass, usually situated in trees.
 Near Buenos Aires, nests consisted of branches of Solanum glauca and dry thistles.
 They were roughly circular, 65 cm in diameter and very deep.
 In Chile, cocoi herons have been observed to construct their nests on weeping willow trees in standing water with rushes.

 The eggs are pale blue with paler speckles and some whitish traces.
 Egg dimensions from various clutches in South America lie in the range 62-69 x 45–48 mm.
 Eggs from one Argentinian clutch weighed 70-80 g.
 From one colony in Buenos Aires, incubation was estimated as 24–26 days.
 However, in one Chilean colony where eggs hatched in September (spring), incubation period was estimated as 27 days, ranging 26–29 days.
 Clutch size is 1 to 4 eggs.
 Juveniles may remain in the nest for up to 12 to 13 weeks, but most leave at 6 to 7 weeks.

 Threats

 Alongside human inference, one natural threat may be posed by crested caracara.
 In a colony in Buenos Aires, the young in a caracara nest hatched before that of the cocoi heron in a nearby nest.
 The former were reared largely on the heron chicks.

+In southeastern Peru, cocoi herons are potential prey for green anacondas.